aryaburke/my-site/README.md

 Inspired by Zach Mandeville's<a href="https://coolguy.website/basic-html-competency-is-the-new-punk-folk-explosion/">Basic HTML Competency is the New Folk Punk Explosion</a>.

-If you're my friend, feel free to rip a PR to add yourself to the Friends page.
+If you're my friend, feel free to rip a PR to add yourself to the <a href="https://github.com/aryaburke/my-site/blob/main/src/pages/Friends.tsx">Friends page</a>.

 Made using:
 - `TypeScript`